GENERAL QUESTIONS ABOUT ACCREDITATION AND NECHE

 - Can a U.S. institution be governmentally accredited?

-- Does NEASC accreditation include online programs and branch campuses?
+- Does NECHE accreditation include online programs and branch campuses?

 - Who is on the Commission on Institutions of Higher Education and what do they do?